fullmetalbrackets/blog/src/content/wiki/athena.md

 ## Details

 The operating system is Debian 12 with no desktop environment.
 Cockpit is installed for managing the server through a GUI.
-Tailscale is installed bare metal for connecting with phone and tablet from outside my home network, and with a free Oracle compute instance. (<a href="/blog/expose-plex-tailscale-vps" target="_blank">See here</a>.)
-Most self-hosted apps and services are run via Docker containers.
+Tailscale is installed bare metal for connecting with phone and tablet from outside my home network, and with a remote <a href="https://www.oracle.com/cloud/free" target="_blank">Oracle Cloud Free Tier</a> compute instance. (<a href="/blog/expose-plex-tailscale-vps" target="_blank">See here</a> for details.)
+Most self-hosted apps and services are run on this server via Docker containers.
+Four HDDs of 2 TB capacity each function as large media storage, mounted at `/mnt/media1`, `/mnt/media2`, etc. MergerFS provides a unified mount point at `/home/$USER/media` which is what Plex accesses to populate the media library.
+A laptop drive of 1 TB capacity holds all documents, photos and music and is backed up to another, external 1 TB laptop drive connected via USB 3.0.

 ## Containers